Category: Regulations

 As your Legal & Policy Contributor, I recently had the pleasure of listening to an incredibly informative segment on the Shortterm Show podcast, hosted by the insightful Avery Carl.
 You can find the full discussion here:

-Understanding Permissible Seller Concessions
+Understanding the Limits of Seller Concessions

-The Temptation of the “Cash Back Hack”
+The Dangerous “Cash Back Hack”

-Severe Consequences: Federal Crimes
+Serious Consequences: Federal Crimes

-A Word of Caution and Advice
+A Word of Caution and Wise Advice

 Stay Informed: Subscribe to Our Newsletter